 - Unofficial High School Transcript (class information purposes only, there is no GPA requirement) – this will be emailed or mailed not uploaded in the application.

-For early registration, payment of $800 and application materials must be received by May 3, 2019.
+Payment of $800 and application materials secures your spot in the program.
 Admission is on a first come first served basis.
-Submission of all items including the fee will reserve your place in the program.
-Failure to make final payment by May 3, 2019 will result in a forfeit of your place in the program to the next person on the waiting list.
-After the May 3, 2019 deadline, applications will be accepted if space is available.
+Failure to make final payment by May 15, 2019 will result in a forfeit of your place in the program to the next person on the waiting list.
+After the May 15, 2019 deadline, applications will be accepted if space is available.

 Priority deadline: April 3, 2019*